sunspla-sh/command-line-cartography-practice/readme.md

 # About
 Learn to make a population density map of your state.
 This Github repository contains a condensed set of instructions and commands.
-I'm not the original creator of this process, I only adapted it for Florida.
+I'm not the original creator of this process, I only adapted it for Florida as practice while I was learning about SHP files, GeoJSON, and TopoJSON.
 There's a much larger and more detailed tutorial [(link)](https://medium.com/@mbostock/command-line-cartography-part-1-897aa8f8ca2c) written by @mbostock (Mike Bostock) on Medium, who originally created the process for the state of California, which I later adapted for Florida, so give credit to him and big thanks from me because it would've taken me a lot longer without his writeups.

 This tutorial includes basic info for working with shapefiles, geojson, topojson, and d3.